Updated June 30, 2022

-A big part of the owner’s motivation for structuring it this way, is that they’re looking for a means to compare rates from the different quotes tendered.
-Using this technique, they can have an undetermined project size yet still compare vendor bids.
-With unit-price or re-measurement projects, the owner will provide a Bill of quantities (BOQ) to which the contractor is to quote against on a price-per-unit basis.
+Part of the owner’s motivation is to compare rates from the different quotes tendered.
+Using this technique, there is an undetermined project size and still compare vendor bids.
+With unit-price projects, the owner provides a Bill of quantities (BOQ, or schedule of values) where the contractor quotes against on a price-per-unit basis.
 A BOQ item is an item of work that is stated and measured based on some unit amount; where a “Unit” could be, for example, “feet of pipeline” or “cubic yards of dirt” moved.
 An example of a BOQ item could be, “Install 8,750 feet of pipeline”.

-The entire project is made up of many of these BOQ items, each with its own units and quantities.
+An entire project is made up of many of these BOQ items, each with its own units and quantities.
 The owner is primarily interested in seeing the price-per-unit for each BOQ item, along with the total project tallied up for a complete quote.
-As mentioned above, the quantities of the work at tender stage are deemed to be approximate and the actual volumes will be measured and paid as the work proceeds.
+As mentioned above, the quantities of the work at a tender stage are approximate.
+The actual volumes are measured and paid as the work proceeds and deliverables are completed.

-This way of quoting, measuring and operating a project, is considered to be fair to both owner and contractor, as both are absorbing an equal amount of risk.
-As long as the contractor is good at figuring out his costs per unit, he can make a reasonable profit if he can then control those costs.
-From the owner’s side, they’re able to better manage any uncertainty with respect to the final quantities at project completion since they can easily forecast-out what-if scenarios based on known costs-per-unit regardless of the risk of quantities exceeding initial estimates.
+This way to quote, measure and operate a project is fair to both owner and contractor because both absorb an equal amount of risk.
+As long as the contractor identifies their costs per unit, they can make a reasonable profit if costs are controlled.
+From the owner’s side, it is easier to manage any uncertainty with respect to the final quantities at project completion.
+This results in forecasting different outcomes based on known costs-per-unit regardless of the risk of quantities exceeding initial estimates.

-Invoicing the client is also simplified since it’s all based around the agreed-to units of progress completed by the contractor.
-Providing that the definition of substantial completion is well documented – and an independent quality inspector certifies the completed amounts – there will be little chance for questions or misunderstandings at invoice time.
+Invoicing the client is also simplified since it is based on agreed-to units of progress completed by the contractor.
+The definition of substantial completion needs to be well documented, and an independent quantity inspector certifies the completed amounts.
+This results in a small chance for questions or misunderstandings when it’s time to invoice.

-The reason these are also referred to as “Remeasurement Contracts” is because at one or more points during the project’s duration, they will re-measure the estimated remaining quantities for each BOQ item.
+Change OrdersDuring a project’s duration, the likelihood to re-measure estimated remaining quantities for each BOQ item is high.
 Commonly, the updated count will vary from original estimate, and the new project size will be determined.
 From the contractor’s point of view, this is effectively a change order, and an opportunity to re-evaluate the unit price for each item.
-It’s again critical to be monitoring costs so that you have a solid handle on whether your baseline unit price was accurate.
-It’s also key to have a baseline, so that each remeasurement point can be compared along the way.
-And so that if you modify your unit price in the change orders that coincide with the remeasurement points, you’ll have visibility into how the project is playing out.
+It’s critical to monitor costs so that you have a solid handle on whether your baseline unit price was accurate.
+It’s also key to have a baseline, so that each re-measurement point can be compared along the way.
+And if you modify your unit price in the change orders that coincide with the re-measurement points, you’ll have visibility into how the project is playing out.